 "Jill was incredible throughout the entire process of editing, and I can’t imagine a better editor.
 She really helped me bring my book alive!"

 "Readers usually give me the feedback that my book is very 'readable.'
-This is due in no small part to the efforts of my editor, Jill Welsh.
+This is due, in no small part, to the efforts of my editor Jill Welsh.
 Jill not only kept me focused, but also took my first drafts out of their morass, while providing the strict guidance that I needed.
-I always felt that I had the benefit of the great combination of a teacher, team member, and supporter."
+I always felt that I had the benefit of a great combination of a teacher, team member, and supporter."

 ― Judge Bob Moss